-L-citrulline malate has been studied extensively, and trials have shown that it works as a nitric oxide booster to improve blood flow .
+L-citrulline malate has been studied extensively, and trials from the WebMD website have shown that it works as a nitric oxide booster to improve blood flow .
 This seems to work well for bodybuilders, where those higher nitric oxide levels bring about some impressive pumps.

 This was a slightly strange ingredient as most other companies choose l-arginine malate .
 It’s also completely unclear what the arginine ratio is, so we really can’t confirm if this is doing any good.